– What makes you such a food nerd and not just someone who likes food?

-– You seem to go on lot’s of holidays and trips, do you ever rest your passport?
+– You seem to go on lot’s of holidays and trips, do you ever give your passport a rest?

 – Really, how many cookery books does one girl own??

 – How did you get into food and blogging?

 At the start of 2012 I was working on developing a lot savoury products for work, which meant I really didn’t want to look at any pastry dishes at home so in turn stopped doing as much baking.
-I started the blog as a way to get back into cooking and baking fun things for my friends.
-Also I was eating at some really nice restaurants and wanted to save my experiences.
+I started the blog as a way to get back into cooking and baking fun things for my friends and family.
+Also I was eating at some really nice restaurants and wanted to share my experiences.

-– Ok so what’s the worst thing you’ve ever made?
+– What’s the worst thing you’ve ever made?

 At school for one of my GCSE Food practical’s I made an Orange and Ginger crème brûlée.
 I miss read the recipe and instead of adding 3 tsp of gelatine, I added 3 sachets.
 It had the texture of a bouncy ball and the ginger was raw so fiery.
 I think it might of been the only dish I’ve made that my parents haven’t managed to finish.
 Always read your recipes!!

 – What dish or bake are you most proud of?